 Herring communicate with each other by forcibly expelling gas from the anal area, producing bubbles and a high-pitched sound.
 The researchers call this sound production an FRT (Fast Repetitive Tick).
 They did have another word in mind when they created the term, however.

 Both the Atlantic herring (Clupea harengus) and the Pacific herring (Clupea pallasii) produce FRTs.
 The fish gulp air from the water surface and then store it in the swim bladder.
-During the night, in darkness and when surrounded by other herring, air is released through the anal duct and out of the body through the anus.
+During the night and when surrounded by other herring, air is released from the anal duct and out of the body through the anus.
 The gas that is emitted isn't made from the digestion of food, since captive herring produce the sounds whether or not they have been fed.